scratches/plugin-demo/README.md

 }
 ```

-Spring and Guice have to be explicitly on the runtime classpath for this to work.
+Spring and Guice have to be explicitly on the compile time classpath for this to work, but you have to exclude Guice from the plugin dependencies still, and you have to use Maven 4 for Spring Boot 3 (or Spring 6) because of Java 17.

 ## How Do You Do It?